The Connectivity Crisis: Why Legacy Silos are Killing Your Margin

 Don't guess on your software-market-fit.
 Use our Solar ROI Calculator to model exact margin gains based on your install volume.

-The 90-Day Implementation Roadmap
+The 90-Day Clinical Protocol

 Benchmark your current throughput.
 Identify where data 'stops' and humans 'start.'
 Clean your equipment inventory before the first import.
-Budget for the "Training Dip": Your team will be 20% slower for the first 14 days as they learn the new flow.
-Plan your switch-over during a slightly slower week to avoid burning out your lead installers.
+Triage the 'Training Dip': Expect a 20% friction-spike during the first 14 days of the new protocol.
+Plan the cutover during a clinical operational window to avoid fatigue.

 The Final Selection Checklist